Are you accepting new patients?

 We accept credit or debit cards, cash, and checks.
 Note that payment is due at the time of service.

-We also accept certain third-party payment plans, such as Care Credit.
-And, we can help you file paperwork for your pet insurance (see below for more information).
+We also accept certain third-party payment plans, such as Care Credit and Pawlicy Advisor.
+We can also help you file paperwork for your pet insurance (see below for more information).

 Do you offer billing or payment plans?